 The Meadowbrook neighborhood contains some housing units as well as limited commercial and manufacturing land uses.
-The neighborhood contains areas of vacant and redevelopable land, and is envisioned as a mix of low-density residential uses and lower-intensity commercial uses.
-This neighborhood is not anticipated to accommodate higher-intensity commercial growth, to ensure compatibility with the adjacent agricultural and open space uses at Tollgate Farm and Meadowbrook Farm.
-Future development in the neighborhood is also constrained by wetland, stream and floodplain critical areas.
+The neighborhood contains areas of vacant and redevelopable land, and is envisioned as a mix of low-density ~~of~~ residential uses and lower-intensity commercial uses. ~~Much of the area outside of the publicly owned properties remains vacant.
+However, this neighborhood is not anticipated to accommodate higher-intensity commercial growth, based on the objectives of the Urban Separator Overlay Zone to ensure compatibility with the adjacent agricultural and open space uses at Tollgate Farm and Meadowbrook Farm.~~ Future development in the neighborhood is also constrained by wetland, stream and floodplain critical areas.